A concept, you couldn’t afford to miss

 Consider an example of a building construction project.
 The architecture of the building sits at the core of the building and decides the factors like durability, robustness, comfort, safety, etc.

 A well-designed architecture takes care of risks and also the current and future developments that may be needed.

 Similarly, a web application architecture plays a major role in the robustness, security, safety, maintainability, scalability, and many more aspects that decide the success of the application.

-Architects can work on the architecture of the building only when they know who are going to be the users, what’s their purpose, types of features/functionalities required, etc.
+Architects can work on the architecture of the building only when they know who are going to be the users, what’s their purpose, the types of features/functionalities required, etc.

 Likewise, you should consider the application architecture once you have finalized the Empathy Map, Customer Journey Map, Experience Map, and Service Blueprint.
 If you are unaware of these terms, we recommend checking the article “UX mapping cheat sheet by Neilson Norman Group“

 Like any other kind of product, software products also evolve.
-People change, market requirements change, market size changes.
+People change, market requirements change, and market size changes.

 What are the negative impacts that unsuitable architecture can have on your project?

 - Risks – Choosing an architecture that does not allow you or makes it difficult to add any feature that is important for your users increases your churn rate and reduces your customer retention rate.
 This puts the entire effort, budget, and time invested to develop the project at risk.

 - Resource Optimization – The selection of an unsuitable architecture can result in the overuse of certain resources – e.g. an unsuitable architecture might consume heavy server resources for a simple set of operations.
 As a result, you end up spending unnecessary recurring costs for those resources.